mingzehuang/latentcor/paper/paper.md

 Compare to MixedCCA, memory footprint.

 # Statement of need
 Currently there is no standalone package dealing with latent correlation for mixed data type like we did in *latentcor*.
 The R package *stats* [@team2013r] have some functionality to calculate different type of correlations (Pearson, Kendall and Spearman).
-The R package *pcaPP* [@croux2013robust] provides a fast calculation for Kendall's \tau.
+The R package *pcaPP* [@croux2013robust] provides a fast calculation for Kendall's $\tau$.
 The R package *MixedCCA* [@yoon2020sparse] have functionality for latent correlation estimation as an intermediate step for canonical correlation analysis on mixed data.
 No package deal with latent correlation across mixed data type.

 # Usage